Skip to main content

 Click Add new key.
 Copy the key and store it somewhere safe.
 Arca only shows it once.

-Install the node
+Add the node

 1